Board of Directors

 MBA, FCPA, FCGA, ICD.D

-Cathie O’Toole is an experienced business leader with executive experience in utilities, public sector and government business enterprises.
-Cathie is the General Manager of Halifax Water and has served on many boards and committees in the community including the Nova Scotia Liquor Corporation, the Property Valuation Services Corporation, the Audit Committee of the former Halifax Regional Schoolboard, and volunteer positions with CPA Nova Scotia.
-Prior to joining Halifax Water, she worked for the Halifax Regional Municipality in a variety of roles including Director of Finance/CFO and Director of Infrastructure and Asset Management.
+Cathie is an experienced business leader with executive experience in utilities, public sector and government business enterprises.
+Cathie is the Chief Administrative Officer of Halifax Regional Municipality and has served on many boards and committees in the community including the Nova Scotia Liquor Corporation, the Property Valuation Services Corporation, the Audit Committee of the former Halifax Regional Schoolboard, and volunteer positions with CPA Nova Scotia.
+She was formerly General Manager of Halifax Water and previously worked for the Halifax Regional Municipality in a variety of roles including Director of Finance/CFO and Director of Infrastructure and Asset Management.
 A consistent element throughout her career has been involvement in energy, environment and utility issues including policy and program development, financial and operational performance management, development of by-laws and regulations, operating cost structures and rates.

 Denise Pothier

 Denise’s background is in chemical engineering, and she has more than 30 years of experience in the energy and resource sector, working in regulatory compliance, quality assurance and management systems, process engineering, and risk assessment.
-She’s currently the vice president of Practice Services and was the first-ever vice president of Indigenous Relations at Stantec.
+She is currently Chief Operating Officer of the Canadian Council for Aboriginal Business.
+Prior to joining CCAB, she was the vice president of Practice Services and first-ever vice president of Indigenous Relations at Stantec.
 Born and raised in Nova Scotia, with French Acadian and Mi’kmaq heritage, Denise is a firm believer that a diverse and representative employee base—led by a diverse and representative leadership team—enhances and strengthens the cultures of quality, innovation, and health and safety within an organization.

 Vicky Sharpe